opnfv/functest/docs/userguide/index.rst

 ---------------

 Brahmaputra introduces new SDN controllers.
-There are currently 2 possible controllers:
+There are currently 2 available controllers:

  * OpenDaylight (ODL)
  * ONOS